AlexandrosPanag/My_Arduino_Projects/README.md

 Some of the programs are compatible with an arduino board or require an alternative cable connection based on your board.

+Special thanks to the Autonomous Systems Laboratory at the Department of Informatics & Telecommunications, for providing me with the necessary equipment in order to make this repository possible :)

 Arduino